fjavierm/terraform/README.md

 * `state show` - The `terraform state show` command is used to show the attributes of a single resource in the Terraform state.

+To check the output.
+To avoid executing `apply` we can execute `refresh` first.

+* `output` - The `terraform output` command is used to extract the value of an output variable from the state file.

+* `refresh` - The `terraform refresh` command is used to reconcile the state Terraform knows about (via its state file) with the real-world infrastructure.
+This can be used to detect any drift from the last-known state, and to update the state file.